-1. Introduction
+1. INTRODUCTION

-In the last few years, SOC (system on a chip) design has become the trend in integrated circuit design.
-Designing a SOC usually involves using pre-defined IP blocks, potentially from different sources, and then adding user defined logic to create a design for a specific application.
-By taking advantage of the re-usability of the IP blocks, SOC design eliminates the need to design an entire chip from scratch and accelerates time-to-market.
-As SOC design moves toward mainstream use, the problem of effectively testing the IP blocks (called cores) within the SOC needs to be addressed.
-Generally speaking, SOC test requires considering the following issues: test access mechanism (TAM) design, core wrapper design, test scheduling, tester memory and tester channels.
+As SOC (system on a chip) design moves toward mainstream use, the problem of effectively testing the IP blocks (called cores) within the SOC needs to be addressed.
+SOC test requires considering the following issues: test access mechanism (TAM) design, core wrapper design, test scheduling, tester memory and tester channels.

 TAM is the hardware infrastructure, which transports the test data between the SOC pins and the core wrappers.
-The core wrapper is a logic block consisting primarily of scan chains placed around the core to isolate the core from its surrounding logic and serve as an interface between the TAM and the core.
-A number of approaches have been proposed for the core wrapper design [1-6, 11].
+The core wrapper primarily consists of scan chains placed around the core to isolate the core from its

+&lt;sup>2Electrical & Computer Engineering, Iowa State University, Ames, IA, 50011, USA surrounding logic and serves as an interface between the TAM and the core.
+A number of approaches 1-6, 11 have been proposed for the core wrapper design.